10up/distributor/README.md

 ## Install

-For production use, we recommend officially [registering for and downloading the plugin from DistributorPlugin.com](https://distributorplugin.com/#cta) – it's 100% free.
+For production use, we recommend [registering and downloading the plugin from DistributorPlugin.com](https://distributorplugin.com/#cta) – it's 100% free.
 You will be emailed a direct link to download the latest, production-ready build.
 Alternatively, you can [download the latest master build from GitHub](https://github.com/10up/distributor/archive/master.zip).

 You can upload and install the archived (zip) plugin via the WordPress dashboard (Plugins > Add New -> Upload Plugin) or manually inside of the `wp-content/plugins` directory, and activate on the Plugins dashboard.